addelany/waterdata/README.md

 The 6 csv files generated in the dataset are:

-1.*Waterbody* - Table that stores details of water body This table stores details of the water body from NHD.
+1.*Waterbody* - Table that stores details of water body.
+  This table stores details of the water body from NHD.
 Attributes of this table are :
-  NHD_LAKE_ID - The ID given for the water body in NHD web-site AREA(sqkm) - Area of the water body in sq kms ELEVATION(feet) - Elevation of the water body in feet SHAPE_LENG(decimaldegrees) - Length of the water body shape in decimal degrees SHAPE_AREA(sqdecimaldegrees) - Area of the water body shape in square decimal degrees
+  * NHD_LAKE_ID - The ID given for the water body in NHD web-site
+  * AREA(sqkm) - Area of the water body in sq kms
+  * ELEVATION(feet) - Elevation of the water body in feet
+  * SHAPE_LENG(decimaldegrees) - Length of the water body shape in decimal degrees
+  * SHAPE_AREA(sqdecimaldegrees) - Area of the water body shape in square decimal degrees

 2.*Bounding Box* - Table that stores details about the bounding box - coordinates of each WB read from Shapefiles in NHD.
 Attributes of this table are:
   * BB_ID - ID for the water body bounding box
   * North - Minimum Latitude
   * South - Maximum Latitude
   * West - Minimum Longitude
   * East - Maximum Longitude

 3.*Sites* - Table that stores details of the sites (obtained from WQP)

 4.*W2B* - Relation Table from Water Body to Bounding-Box.
 This table stores the relation between water body and bounding box.
 Attributes of this table are:

-  NHD_LAKE_ID - The ID given for the water body in NHD web-site GNIS_NAME - Name of the water body as per the Geographic Name Information System BB_ID - ID for the water body bounding box
+  * NHD_LAKE_ID - The ID given for the water body in NHD web-site
+  * Name of the water body as per the Geographic Name Information System
+  * BB_ID - ID for the water body bounding box

 5.*B2S* - Relation Table from Bounding-Box to Sites.
 This table stores the relation between water body and bounding box.
 Attributes of this table are:
-  BB_ID - ID for the water body bounding box
+  * BB_ID - ID for the water body bounding box
-  SITE_ID - ID for the site as per the WQP
+  * SITE_ID - ID for the site as per the WQP

 6.*W2S* - Relation Table from Water Body to Sites.
 This table stores the relation between water body and sites (obtained from WQP).
 Attributes of this table are:
-  NHD_LAKE_ID - The ID given for the water body in NHD web-site GNIS_NAME - Name of the water body as per the Geographic Name Information System SITE_ID - ID for the site as per the WQP MonitoringLocationName - Name of the site as per WQP IsInsideLake - True/False depending on whether the site is inside the water body or not DistToShore(m) - Distance of the site to the shore of the water body in meters
+  * NHD_LAKE_ID - The ID given for the water body in NHD web-site
+  * GNIS_NAME - Name of the water body as per the Geographic Name Information System
+  * SITE_ID - ID for the site as per the WQP
+  * MonitoringLocationName - Name of the site as per WQP
+  * IsInsideLake - True/False depending on whether the site is inside the water body or not
+  * DistToShore(m) - Distance of the site to the shore of the water body in meters

 ### Usage Guide ###